mgeitz/eqalert/README.md

 - `persist player data`: Save /who player output for spell timers
 - `raid mode auto set`: Auto-set raid context by zone
 - `speech expand lingo`: When speaking a line, replace common EQ abbreviations with complete words
-- `speech lang`: The language (IETF language tag) to read the text in - [gTTS documentation reference](https://gtts.readthedocs.io/en/latest/module.html)
+- `speech gtts lang`: The language (IETF language tag) to read the text in - [gTTS documentation reference](https://gtts.readthedocs.io/en/latest/module.html)
-- `speech tld`: Top-level domain for the Google Translate host - [gTTS documentation reference](https://gtts.readthedocs.io/en/latest/module.html)
+- `speech gtts tld`: Top-level domain for the Google Translate host - [gTTS documentation reference](https://gtts.readthedocs.io/en/latest/module.html)
+- `speech local tts enabled`: If enabled, use the local TTS model to generate all speech.
+When disabled, use Google TTS.
+Enabling this requires a restart to take effect.
+- `speech local tts model`: Coqui TTS model to use.
+A few good ones can be [found here](https://github.com/coqui-ai/TTS/discussions/1891), otherwise check the full [documentation](https://docs.coqui.ai/en/latest/index.html).
+Changing this requires a restart to take effect.
 - `spell timer consolidate`: When a spell timer expires consolidate timers for the same spell in the next 3 seconds to one alert
 - `spell timer delay`: Set a delay for all spell timer notifications n seconds before the actual event
 - `spell timer filter by list`: If enabled only create spell timers for spells in filter list